ahballif/PAPPy/README.md

 -  Look into uncertainty calculation.
 Some mentioned that it is off by a factor of 2.
 -  Look into integration bounds.
 Some mentioned that it includes one more channel than necessary.
 (May not be a big deal but compared to PASDA that was what they noticed.)

+### Update
+Currently PAPPy calculates based on channels and according to George Evans, it would be better to calculate based of energy using linear interpolation.
+This removes the need to line up peaks, although we might still add that.
+It uses the calibration from the detector to line up the peaks.
+In short, the bins data is not really going to be used at all.
+Because of this, I am just going to make a new copy of PAPPy that completed removes the bins slot.

 ## current collaborators:
 - Addison Ballif
 - Kylee Thomas